kubernetes/enhancements/keps/sig-api-machinery/NNNN-crd-validation-defaulting-conversion-expressions/README.md

 ### Descriptive, self contained CRDs

 This KEP will make CRDs more self contained.
-Instead of having validation/defaulting/conversion rules coded into webhooks that must be registered and upgraded independant of a CRD, the rules will be contained within the CRD object definition, making them easier to author and introspect by cluster administrators and users, and eliminating version skew issues that can happen between a CRD and webhook since they can be registered and upgraded/rolledback independently.
+Instead of having validation rules coded into webhooks that must be registered and upgraded independent of a CRD, the rules will be contained within the CRD object definition, making them easier to author and introspect by cluster administrators and users, and eliminating version skew issues that can happen between a CRD and webhook since they can be registered and upgraded/rolled-back independently.

 ### Webhooks: Development Complexity

 Introducing a production grade webhook is a substantial development task.
-Beyond authoring the actual core logic that a webhook must perform, the webhook must be instrumented for monitoring and alerting and integrated with the packaging/repleases processes for the environments it will be run it.
+Beyond authoring the actual core logic that a webhook must perform, the webhook must be instrumented for monitoring and alerting and integrated with the packaging/releases processes for the environments it will be run it.

 The developer must also carefully consider the upgrade and rollback ordering between the webhook and CRD.